yuxinzhu/thaisa/README.md

 __Note On Staging Server__: I will periodically push our latest code to the staging server to show Golf what we've been up to.

-Even though the ThaiSA site will be a static website, it currently lives in a Ruby file structure to facilitate deploying on to our staging server (Heroku does not allow random static files), and also let it run a server locally.
-To do so, set up Ruby and run `rackup` in the top-level directory.
+Even though the ThaiSA site will be a static website, we should initiate the site with `python -m SimpleHTTPServer 9292` from within `\public`.
 This allows you to test the site on other devices on the local network (ie. iPhone) to ensure the responsive design is correct via `<ip_address>:9292`.

-You can also test the site directly via opening `index.html` in `\public`.
-I really recommend installing Ruby as it will allow you to be more rigorous in your responsive design.

-__Note to Emily__: Let me know if you would like staging permissions on Heroku.
-You just need to make an account and I can add you onto the Heroku project.
+__Note__: For some reason, I couldn't get Ruby Rack to correctly serve static HTML files correctly (other than `index.html`).
+So ignore the Ruby framework for now, and just `cd` directly into `\public`.

 ### Development Information